 Shein, Amazon, and Temu: similarities and differences of the three e-tailing giants

 Currently, Amazon, Shein, and Temu are three key players in the global e-commerce landscape.
-Understanding the quirks and differences among the three platforms is key to figuring out what makes Shein stand out, especially when stacked against the more traditional Amazon and the up-and-coming Temu.
+Understanding the quirks and differences among the three platforms is key to figuring out what makes Shein stand out, especially when stacked against the more traditional Amazon and the other Chinese platform Temu.

 What makes Shein different from Amazon